abdohelgamal/IssuesReporter/README.md

-# issues_reporter
+# Issues Reporter
-This repository is for a flutter application designed by Abdelrahman Elgamal.
+*This repository is for a flutter application designed by Abdelrahman Elgamal.*

 Download from here https://play.google.com/store/apps/details?id=com.abdelrahmanelgamal.issues_reporter